Celiac disease, a gluten-free diet for difficult to treat joint pain

 - A 42-year-old woman presented with a 3-week history of left knee pain and swelling.

 - She had suffered dermatitis herpetiformis (chronic itchy skin rash) for 12 years.

-- She had never been on gluten-free diet.
+- She had never been on a gluten-free diet.

 - Knee pain increased with motion and her gait was antalgic (in other words she altered the way she walked to avoid causing more knee pain).

-- The 42 year old was mainly dependent on wheelchair due to pain and limitation.
+- The 42-year-old was mainly dependent on a wheelchair due to pain and limitation.

 The Turkish doctors emphasized that her joint pain and skin rashes improved when she went on a gluten-free diet, so much so that they stressed in their paper, that these improvements were “more than just coincidental.”